krakend/krakend-documentation/authorization/revoking-tokens.md

 All the configuration fields **are mandatory**, and are explained below:

 - `N`: The maximum number of elements that you want to keep in memory.
 - `P`: The probability of returning a false positive.
 - `HashName`: Either `optimal` (recommended) or `default`.
-- `TTL`: The lifespan of the JWT you are generating, in seconds.
-The value must match the expiration you are setting in the - backend.
+- `TTL`: The lifespan of the JWT you are generating in seconds.
+The value must match the expiration you are setting in the backend.
 - `port`: The port number exposed (has to be free) for the RPC service to communicate with the bloomfilter.
 - `TokenKeys`: The list with all the fields in your JWT payload that need watching.
 These fields establish the criteria to revoke accesses in the future.